CompileInc/hodor/README.md

 ### As python package

-***WARNING: This package by default doesn't very ssl connections.
+***WARNING: This package by default doesn't verify ssl connections.
 Please check options to enable them.***

 ```